-Todays Most routers already have wired and Wifi connectivity.
-In the first case what we will do is connect a cable from our computer to the router, which will be called the Ethernet LAN network because it operates under the IEEE 802.3 standard.
+Today, Most routers already have wired and Wifi connectivity.
+In the first case, we will connect a cable from our computer to the router, called the Ethernet LAN network, because it operates under the IEEE 802.3 standard.

-And the second case is the one that interests us, since, in addition to creating a LAN network, it is also capable of creating a WLAN (Wireless LAN).
-In this way we connect wirelessly to the router, using electromagnetic waves and also in an encrypted and secure way, to be able to do exactly the same as through the cable.
+And the second case is the one that interests us since, in addition to creating a LAN network, it is also capable of creating a WLAN (Wireless LAN).
+In this way, we connect wirelessly to the router, using electromagnetic waves and encrypted and secure to do the same as through the cable.

 With 802.11a, it operates on the 5 GHz band, the band that offers the highest transfer capacity.
 It was approved in 1999 and later superseded by 802.11ac.
 Being a reasonably old standard, it supports a maximum speed of 54 Mbps with 52 carriers and OFDM technology.
 Its main advantage was the great coverage it offered and its ability to work with many clients.

 802.11 b and g are operating only in the 2.4 GHz band, providing it with 11 channels for WiFi, of which 1, 6 and 11 usually are used.
 This band performs at a frequency of 25 MHz as bandwidth.

 The transmission speed in version “b” is 54 Mbps without OFDM sending capacity implemented in the last previously seen.
 There is a variant called 802.11g + that is capable of reaching 108 Mbps, although in any case, they are considered previous standards and have been replaced by those that we will see below.